OData/odata.net/sln/odata.md

 2. Install [.NET Core SDK 1.1.14](https://dotnet.microsoft.com/download/dotnet/1.1)
 3. Install [.NET Core SDK 2.1.818](https://dotnet.microsoft.com/download/dotnet/2.1)
 4. Despite being documented as included in .NET Core SDK 2.1.818, install [.NET Core Runtime 2.1.30](https://dotnet.microsoft.com/download/dotnet/2.1)
-5. Create a local directory for the repository, then run `git clone https://github.com/OData/odata.net.git` from the command prompt in that directory
+5. Create a local directory for the repository, then run `git clone https://github.com/OData/odata.net.git` from the command prompt in that directory.
+NOTE: A build issue currently exists which generates extremely long paths that cause the build to fail.
+You should try to keep your root local directory as short as possible, for example `c:\github`, resulting in the clone being at `c:\github\odata.net`.
+Much longer root directories will cause build failures.
 6. From an adminitrator command prompt, open [odata.net/sln/odata.sln](OData.sln) using the previously installed Visual Studio
 7. In Visual Studio, go to `Tools -> NuGet Package Manager -> Package Manager Console`
 8. In the package manager console, run `Install-Package xunit.runner.visualstudio -Version 2.4.1`